-Our suppliers are a critical part of the Oboloo community.
-Transparency, trust, respect, communication and ethical conduct are critical to all successful business endeavors.
-These values provide a strong foundation for Oboloo and for its relationships with suppliers.
+Our suppliers are a critical part of the oboloo community.
+Transparency, trust, respect, communication and ethical conduct are critical to all successful business endeavours.
+These values provide a strong foundation for oboloo and for its relationships with suppliers.

-Oboloo conducts the following actions to help prevent forced labour, modern slavery and human
+oboloo conducts the following actions to help prevent forced labour, modern slavery and human trafficking:

 1. Global Supplier Code of Conduct Acknowledgement